-Loan Settlement Procedure and Its Impact on Your Credit Score
+Loan Settlement: Procedure, Impact on Credit Score

-What is Loan Settlement and How It Works?
+What is Loan Settlement Process

 Should You Opt for Loan Settlement?

-- Opt for a mortgage loan or secured loan by pledging financial assets like gold, properties, etc., and pay off the current debt.
+- Opt for a mortgage loan or secured loan by pledging financial assets like gold, properties, etc., and pay off the current debt

-How Does Loan Settlement Impact the Borrower?
+How Does Loan Settlement Impact the Borrower

-The very act of opting for loan settlement by a borrower always has a negative impact on his/her credit score.
-A ‘settled’ loan is always considered as negative behavior by the credit rating agencies because here the borrower fails to make the complete repayment of the borrowed amount; he/she pays only a part of the entire amount.
-This significantly brings down the credit score of a borrower and makes it hard for him/her to get any credits/loans in the future.
-For a borrower, it takes nearly seven years or so to reestablish a positive score and improve his/her credit history.
+The very act of opting for loan settlement has a negative impact on his/her credit score.
+A ‘settled’ loan is considered as negative behavior by credit rating agencies as the borrower has failed to repay the entire loan amount which brings down his/her creditworthiness.

 Difference Between Loan Settlement and Loan Closure

-Things to Remember While Opting for Credit
+Things to Remember While Availing a Loan

 - Apply for credit carefully.
 Borrow as per your requirement and within your repayment capability

-- Pay off your monthly EMIs on time at the scheduled date
+- Pay off your monthly EMIs on time

-- Focus on building up your savings so that you have enough funds to cover your EMIs in emergency situations, instead of opting for loan settlement.
+- Focus on building up your savings so that you have enough funds to cover your EMIs in emergency situations instead of opting for loan settlement

 How to Improve Your Credit Score?

 A low credit score always exposes a lender to a high risk of default.
-Therefore, banks or lenders are often unwilling to offer credits to individuals who have a low credit score and who have defaulted loan payments in the past.
+Therefore, banks or lenders are often unwilling to offer credits to individuals who have a low credit score and who have defaulted on loan payments in the past.

 Hence it is very important to maintain a good CIBIL score to increase your chances of receiving credit easily at reasonable rates.
 You can build up a good credit history by practicing the following –

-- Paying credit card bills and monthly EMIs on time without defaulting.
+- Paying credit card bills and monthly EMIs on time without defaulting

-- Paying off all your existing debts without opting for loan settlement.
+- Paying off all your existing debts without opting for loan settlement

-- Not applying for multiple credits.
+- Not applying for multiple credits at the same time

-- Utilizing your credit responsibility.
-Don’t overspend
+- Utilizing your credit responsibility without overspending